mpalet/zerotier-dns/README.md

   #   k8s-nodes: "k8s-node-\w"
 ```

-Configuration options can be overridden using environment variables, where the variable name is "ZTDNS_" followed by the option's name in uppercase with hyphens change to underscores (e.g. the `api-url` option is overridden by the `ZTDNS_API_URL` environment variable).
+Configuration options can be overridden using environment variables, where the variable name is "ZTDNS_" followed by the option's name in upper-case with hyphens change to underscores (e.g. the `api-url` option is overridden by the `ZTDNS_API_URL` environment variable).
 Command-line options override both.